- To develop an ever-improving capability to use English;

 - To enhance students’ whole-person and intellectual development.

-English Language Learning Support
+Progression from English Language Learning Support

 Task- based Learning Approach

 Task-based learning approach was adopted to facilitate the integrative use of language in meaningful and purposeful contexts.
 Different learning activities were designed to meet the objectives of the tasks.
-Coherence on vocabulary, text types, phonics, grammar items and language structures was ensured in the thematic tasks.
+Coherence on vocabulary, text types, phonics, grammar items and language structures were ensured in the thematic tasks.
 Through these purposeful language and teaching activities, we hope to provide our students with a scaffold to develop, practise, recycle and consolidate the knowledge and skills needed for the completion of the unit tasks or extended task in the end.
 We believe that effective tasks lead to successful learning.

 (A) Primary Literacy Programme-Reading and Writing (P.1-3)